 We would welcome the opportunity to discuss how you think your local authority will change – and how the latest technology can help you get there.

-That’s why we will be hosting a virtual CEO round table with key leaders from across the public sector to discuss these seven questions.
-This will take place on 21st May at 12:00pm.
-Register your interest today to join the discussion.
+That’s why we hosted virtual round table with key leaders from across the public sector to discuss these seven questions.
+If you missed out, you can still catch up on-demand.